James Outman Player Props: Dodgers vs. Blue Jays

 Blue Jays Pitching Rankings

-- The Blue Jays' 3.83 team ERA ranks fifth across all MLB pitching staffs.
+- The Blue Jays' 3.86 team ERA ranks sixth among all league pitching staffs.

-- Blue Jays pitchers combine to rank 24th in baseball in home runs allowed (129 total, 1.3 per game).
+- Blue Jays pitchers combine to allow 131 total home runs at a clip of 1.3 per game (to rank 25th in baseball).

 © 2023 Data Skrive.
 All rights reserved.